oldnapalm/zwift-offline/README.md

+> [!WARNING]
+> This fork contains changes to run as a system service on Oracle Cloud.
+Refer to [this wiki page](https://github.com/oldnapalm/zwift-offline/wiki/Creating-a-server-on-Oracle-Cloud-Free-Tier) for more details.

 # zoffline

 zoffline enables the use of [Zwift](http://zwift.com) offline by acting as a partial implementation of a Zwift server.
 By default zoffline is only for a single player.
 See [Step 6: Enable Multiplayer](#step-6-optional-enable-multiplayer) for how to enable support for multiple users/profiles.